gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.

-   The DTLS endpoint will if necessary fragment the handshake into multiple records each meeting the known or set MTU limit of the path between SCTP endpoints.
-Each DTLS handshake message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the DTLS-SCTP PPID.
+   The DTLS endpoint will send the DTLS message in one or more SCTP user message depending if the DTLS endpoint fragments the message or not.
+Each DTLS handshake message fragment is sent as a SCTP user message on the same stream where each message is configured for reliable and in-order delivery with the DTLS-SCTP PPID, and each message fragement SHALL be prepended with a single byte containing the DTLS connection ID value (0x00).
 The DTLS instance SHOULD NOT use DTLS retransmission to repair any packet losses of handshake message fragment.
 Note: If the DTLS implementation support configuring a MTU larger than the actual IP MTU it could be used as SCTP provides reliability and fragmentation.

    If the DTLS handshake is successful in establishing a security context to protect further communication and the peer identity is